microsoft/qTESLA-Library/heuristic/portable/README.md

-## qTESLA library: implementation in portable C.
+## qTESLA library: implementation in portable C

 Includes support for the heuristic parameter sets qTESLA-I, qTESLA-III-speed, and qTESLA-III-size.